Gloria Steinem: Journalism

-In 1969, she covered an abortion speak-out for New York Magazine, which was held in a church basement in Greenwich Village, New York.
-Steinem had had an abortion herself in London at the age of 22.
+In 1969, Steinem covered for New York magazine an abortion speak-out that was held in a church basement in Greenwich Village, New York.
+Steinem had had an abortion in London at the age of 22.
 She felt what she called a "big click" at the speak-out, and later said she didn't "begin my life as an active feminist" until that day.

 As she recalled, "It [abortion] is supposed to make us a bad person.
 But I must say, I never felt that.
 I used to sit and try and figure out how old the child would be, trying to make myself feel guilty.
 But I never could!
 I think the person who said: 'Honey, if men could get pregnant, abortion would be a sacrament' was right.
 Speaking for myself, I knew it was the first time I had taken responsibility for my own life.
 I wasn't going to let things happen to me.
 I was going to direct my life, and therefore it felt positive.
 But still, I didn't tell anyone.
 Because I knew that out there it wasn't [positive]."
 She also said, "In later years, if I'm remembered at all it will be for inventing a phrase like 'reproductive freedom' ... as a phrase it includes the freedom to have children or not to.
 So it makes it possible for us to make a coalition."